 top of page

-In the next posts, we’ll be focusing on the Foreign Account Tax Compliance Act (FATCA).
+In the next post, we’ll be focusing on the Foreign Account Tax Compliance Act (FATCA).
 You can view all the articles in the series here.

 Although FATCA may not exactly be a household name for US expats, it's a critical piece of legislation that shouldn’t be overlooked.
 Whether you're a long-term expat or a recent arrival to foreign shores, understanding your responsibilities under FATCA is essential to ensure you're on the right side of the law and to avoid serious penalties.
 In this guide, we'll break down FATCA, its reporting requirements, exemptions, and offer practical tips for US expats living overseas.